 Radiation shielding means having some material between the source of radiation and you (or some device) that will absorb the radiation.
 The amount of shielding required, the type of material of shielding strongly depends on several factors.
 We are not talking about any optimization.

-In fact in some cases an inappropriate shielding may even worsen the radiation situation instead of protecting people from the ionizing radiation.
-Basic factors, which have to be considered during proposal of radiation shielding, are:
+In fact, in some cases, inappropriate shielding may even worsen the radiation situation instead of protecting people from the ionizing radiation.
+Basic factors, which have to be considered during the proposal of radiation shielding, are:

 - Type of the ionizing radiation to be shielded

 - The energy spectrum of the ionizing radiation

 - Distance from the source of the ionizing radiation

 - Requirements on the attenuation of the ionizing radiation – ALARA or ALARP principles

 - Other physical requirements (e.g., transparence in case of leaded glass screens)